abdelah202/Robonexus/README.md

 	Initialize a new Node.js project by running npm init -y in the terminal.
 This will create a package.json file.

 **3 Install required dependencies**
-	express: A web framework for Node.js.
+	- express: A web framework for Node.js.
-	mysql: A MySQL client for Node.js.
+	- mysql: A MySQL client for Node.js.
-	body-parser: Middleware to parse incoming request bodies.
+	- body-parser: Middleware to parse incoming request bodies.
-	axios: A promise-based HTTP client.
+	- axios: A promise-based HTTP client.
-	ejs: Embedded JavaScript templates.
+	- ejs: Embedded JavaScript templates.

-	or use this command :
 	npm install express mysql body-parser axios ejs

 **4 Set up your MySQL database:**